Skip to main content

 • Layer opacity (specific layers) - Set opacity of selected layers (range 0-127)

-• Layer opacity (by position) - Set opacity of layers at specific timeline indexes
+• Layer opacity (by position) - Set opacity of Timeline layers at given positions

-• Layer solo (specific/by position) - Toggle solo on layers
+• Layer solo (specific layers / by position) - Toggle solo on layers

-• Layer opacity override (specific/by position) - Toggle opacity override on layers
+• Layer opacity override (specific layers / by position) - Toggle opacity override on layers

-• Layer toggle opacity (specific/by position) - Toggle layer opacity between 0 and 1
+• Layer toggle opacity (specific layers / by position) - Toggle layer opacity between 0 and 1

 Timing controls: